mosip/documentation/docs/server-hardware-requirements.md

 ## Exclusions
-The compute and storage estimate for following components are not included:
+The compute and storage estimates for following components are not included:

 |Component|Comments|
 |---|---|